 - Mechanical Engineering Technology, Bachelor of Science Degree (METBD): A 131-credit program that emphasizes modern industrial practices.
-The program emphasizes studies in materials, load bearing capability of parts and manufacturing processes and advanced design technology.
+The program emphasizes studies in materials, the load-bearing capability of parts and manufacturing processes, and advanced design technology.

 - Project and Supply Chain Management, Bachelor of Science Degree (PSCM): Project and Supply Chain Management majors learn how to manage complex assignments across business functions, understand the critical components of supply chains, and apply business analytic methods to fully integrate supply chain practices throughout an organization.
 The program is 122 credits.

-- General Arts and Sciences, Bachelor of Arts Degree (GAS): The liberal studies option is a 124-credit program that is popular with returning adult learners who want the flexibility to customize their degree to fit their vocational needs.
-Select courses based on interest and vocational goal.
+- General Arts and Sciences, Bachelor of Arts Degree (GAS): The liberal studies option is a 124-credit program popular with returning adult learners who want the flexibility to customize their degree to fit their vocational needs.
+Select courses based on interest and vocational goals.

-- World Campus: Penn State offers several online programs if you're looking to earn credits outside of the classroom.
+- World Campus: Penn State offers several online programs if you are looking to earn credits outside of the classroom.

 - College Level Exam Program (CLEP): If you have taken College-Level Exam Program (CLEP) exams, you may be able to earn Penn State credit.
 Contact the Admissions Office for information.